jeremysu99/Faster-Fashion/README.md

 - Activate Python 3.12 virtual environment and install all required libraries and frameworks

-- Create a Google Cloud API account and follow the instructions to setup the Vision API
+- Create a Google Cloud API account and follow the instructions to setup the project

+- Create a test project with the Google Cloud Vision API enabled.

+- Ensure you set up a Service Account tied to this project and download the corresponding JSON key attached to that Service Account

+- Run **export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/credential/json"** in the VSCode terminal to give yourself access to Google Cloud Vision API

-- Run main.py and access the test server for Faster Fashion
+- Run main.py and access the test server for Faster Fashion!